bids-standard/bids-specification/src/common-principles.md

 [compressed tabular files (with extension `.tsv.gz`)](#compressed-tabular-files), which are introduced below.
-Plain-text TSV and compressed TSV are not interchangeable, that is, each section of the specification prescribes which one SHOULD be used for the data type at hand.
+Plain-text TSV and compressed TSV are not interchangeable, that is, each section of the specification prescribes which one MUST be used for the data type at hand.
 Each TSV file MUST start with a header line listing the names of all columns with two exceptions: